kaliTerminator/Java-for-C-and-Python-Minds/README.md

 - No fluff or jargon, just straightforward explanations
 - Designed for programmers familiar with C++ or Python
-- Written by someone who made the switch themselves
+- Written by me who want the switch of Java
 - Focuses on understanding, not memorization

 ## Code Style